quintenpalmer/quintenpalmer.github.io/_posts/2023-01-29-parsing-audio-files-with-rust.md

         })
     }

-	// This retrieves a string, if it is present
+	// This retrieves a String, if it is present
 	// and returns `Option::None` if not
     fn get_string_option(tag_map: &BTreeMap<String, String>, key: &'static str) -> Option<String> {
         tag_map.get(key).map(|x| x.clone())
     }

-	// This retrieves a string, but will fail if it is not present
+	// This retrieves a String, but will fail if it is not present
 	// The failure is through the Result::Err(...) flow
 	// The extra arguments are just for the error construction fn get_string_result(